TrshPuppy/obsidian-notes/PEH/capstone/academy.md

 ### SQL:
 There is an [SQL](coding/languages/SQL.md) database storing information about users, including their passwords.
 Specifically, this table `students` stores student info.
 ### Run Ham
-There is a student named 'Run Ham' whose password is `cd73502828457d15655bbd7a63fb0bc8` and ID number (for login) is 777777 for some login called 'academy'.
+There is a student named 'Run Ham' whose password is `cd73502828457d15655bbd7a63fb0bc8` and ID number (for login) is 777777 for some endpoint called 'academy'.
 There's a chance this student hasn't had a chance to *change their default password yet.*
 ### Grimmie
 Grimmie, whoever they are, *uses the same password everywhere*.
 We should keep them in mind b/c if we find their password, then we can likely use it multiple times to access other interfaces.
 ## Hashed Password